-In the APPOINT-PNH trial, the primary endpoint was hematological response, defined as an increase in hemoglobin of ≥ 2 g/dL from baseline in the absence of RBC transfusions.33 Among the 33 participants with available primary endpoint data, 31 (94%) achieved the primary endpoint of a sustained hemoglobin ≥ 2 g/dL in the absence of RBC transfusions.
-Over half of these 33 participants (58%) also had a sustained hemoglobin ≥ 12 g/dL without transfusions.
-An improvement in hemoglobin was observed as early as the first week, with a mean hemoglobin of 12.6 g/dL at week 24.
-All 40 participants achieved transfusion-avoidance assessed between week 2 and 24.25
+In the APPOINT-PNH trial, the primary endpoint was hematological response, defined as an increase in hemoglobin of $\geq 2$ g/dL from baseline in the absence of RBC transfusions.
+Among the 33 participants with available data, 31 (94%) achieved the primary endpoint of a sustained hemoglobin $\geq 2$ g/dL in the absence of RBC transfusions.
+Over half of these 33 participants (58%) also sustained levels of hemoglobin $\geq 12$ g/dL without transfusions.
+An improvement in hemoglobin was observed as early as the first week of treatment, with a mean hemoglobin of 12.6 g/dL at week 24.
+All 40 participants achieved transfusion-avoidance assessed between week 2 and 24.